FASTTRACK Admission

 South Dakota’s Public University Direct Admissions Program

 Attending a four-year university is a significant step towards a bright and successful future.
-Through the South Dakota Board of Regents Direct Admissions Pilot Program, we’re simplifying the traditional application process for many of our state universities.
-Currently, seniors from Aberdeen, Sioux Falls, and Spearfish public high schools are eligible for the pilot program.
+Through the South Dakota Board of Regents Fast Track Admission Pilot Program, we’re simplifying the traditional application process for our state universities.
+Currently, eligible students from Aberdeen, Sioux Falls, and Spearfish public high schools can participate in the pilot program.

-Based on academic records, students can now be directly admitted to some or all of the following institutions:
+Based on academic achievements, students can now be directly admitted to some or all of the following institutions:

 • Northern State University – Aberdeen